melezhik/git-async-push/README.md

 A plugin goes through the list of repositories and asynchronously push data into a remote git repos.
 An asynchronous behavior is implemented by simple Linux background process using `&`.

+## project

+Only proceed a given project.
+Should be a name of sub directory inside `$local_dir`

+For example:

+    --param project=baz

 # Author

 Alexey Melezhik